 Jacob Young is a partner at the law firm of Chehardy Sherman Williams.
 Jacob is a trial attorney whose work and experience stretch across a broad range of clients and disputes, including commercial litigation, insurance, zoning, and real estate.
 He is a graduate of Tulane University Law School and Louisiana State University.
 Jacob serves on the board of governors of the Louisiana Association of Justice (formerly Louisiana Trial Lawyers’ Association).
 Jacob is a Louisiana native, growing up in Livingston Parish before moving to New Orleans in 2005.
 Outside of work, Jacob enjoys hiking trips, biking the city, bookstores, and coffee.
 He is drawn to Market Umbrella’s commitment to increasing the community’s access to healthy food and economic opportunities.

 Community Advisory Team

 The Community Advisory Team supplements the board of directors as our trusted council.
-Three seats of this body are reserved for Crescent City Farmers Market vendors who are elected every two years by majority vote by active vendors of the Market.
+Six seats of this body are reserved for Crescent City Farmers Market vendors who are elected every two years by majority vote by active vendors of the Market.
 The Advisory Team may advise programmatic direction but does not hold voting power.